opencounter/zoning/README.md

 ## Configuration

+Access to the Zoning.io API is controlled by OAuth2.

-In order to interact with the Zoning gem, please set your API token in an initializer:
+In order to interact with the Zoning gem, please set your API credentials (App ID and App Secret) in an initializer:

 **These fields are required.**